-This agreement is available for tax debts of up to $10,000.
+This agreement is available for back taxes of up to $10,000.
 You can repay the debt in up to three years.

 Streamlined Installment Agreement

-This type is available for tax debts of up to $50,000.
+This type is available for back taxes of up to $50,000.
 Repayment can be made in up to six years.

 Partial Pay Installment Agreement

 This type of agreement somewhat resembles the offer in compromise arrangement (discussed later).
 It allows you to pay your taxes through monthly installments within the stipulated deadline for IRS tax collection.